 - Instead of cheddar cheese soup, you can use concentrated cream of broccoli soup, cream of mushroom soup, cream of chicken soup or cream of celery soup for the soup mixture.

-- If you prefer to use frozen broccoli that works too!
+- Add frozen broccoli, drained corn, greens beans or mixed vegetables, that works too!
 You may need to bake it just a little longer.
+Love this because it makes it a complete meal!

-- Instead of using stuffing on top of the chicken, you could also switch it out and use crushed Ritz crackers mixed with melted butter.
+- Instead of stuffing on top of the chicken, you could switch it out and use crushed Ritz crackers mixed with melted butter.

 - Add a dash of garlic powder and onion powder to the soup mixture next time you make this dish for more flavor.

-Refrigerate - Store in an airtight container for up to 3 days.
+Refrigerate - Cover with plastic wrap or store in an airtight container for up to 3 days.

 Reheat - Reheat in the oven at 350 degrees until heated through.
 Or in the microwave for one to two minutes.
 If you find that this casserole recipe is dry, when reheating add a little chicken broth or water.

-- Are you in the mood for an easy dinner recipe that's comforting and hearty?
+- Are you ready for an easy dinner recipe?
 Then look no further than this Poppy Seed Chicken Casserole.

-- When I'm craving a great recipe that's full of creamy sauce, I make this Ritzy Chicken Casserole or Rotel Chicken Spaghetti.
+- When craving a great recipe full of creamy sauce, I make this Ritzy Chicken Casserole or the Rotel Chicken Spaghetti.

 - Do you ever have days when you crave nothing but classic comfort foods?
 That's where this Chicken Noodle Casserole comes into play.
 It's comforting and perfect for busy nights.